craigwalton/PropertyExplorer/web-app/README.md

 The web app is built with React.
 It uses [Resium](https://resium.reearth.io) ([Cesium](https://cesium.com) for React) alongside Google Maps 3D tiles for photorealistic mapping of buildings, gardens, trees, etc.

+The data for properties are from various online real estate listing sites.
+They are not covered by the license for this repo and are used here for personal, non-commercial use only.

 ## Run

 Add a Google Maps API key to a .env file in the root of this repo.
 The API key should be restricted to just 3D map